lingo-reviews/tenets/go/dev/README.md

 server.Serve(t)
 ```

-Let's make it smell an AST node and raise an issue:
+Let's make it smell all comments in a go file:

 ```go
 t  := &tenet.Base{}